 Accra has an estimated population of three million people.
-With the growing population, Ghana is struggling to meet the required water demands of the people from the surrounding towns and villages.
-The existing water resources are enough to meet just 50% of the 800,000m3/day of water required.
+With a growing population, Ghana is struggling to meet the required water demands of the people from surrounding towns and villages.
+The existing water resources are enough to meet 50% of the 800,000m3/day of water required.

-To address this issue, the Ghanaian authorities have prioritised water supply projects under the country's Economic Recovery Program.
+To address this issue, the Ghanaian authorities have prioritised water supply projects under the country's Economic Recovery Programme.

-The Accra sea water desalination plant was constructed as a part of the programme and enables drinking water supply to more than 500,000 residents in the towns of Teshie, Nungua and Tema.
-It helps reduce the occasional water shortages in the area and contributes to the growth of the local economy.
+The Accra sea water desalination plant was constructed as a part of the programme and supplies drinking water to more than 500,000 residents in the towns of Teshie, Nungua, and Tema.
+It also helps reduce water shortages in the area and contributes to the growth of the local economy.

 Background to the Accra desalination project

-A contract was signed between Abengoa and Ghana Water Limited Company (GWCL), the state's public water trading company, for the construction and operation of a new desalination plant in the town of Nungua in April 2011.
+A contract was signed between Abengoa and Ghana Water Limited Company (GWCL) for the construction and operation of a new desalination plant in the town of Nungua in April 2011.

-The design, build, operate, maintain, own and possibly transfer (DBOT) contract also included the installation of infrastructure required for the seawater intake, ultra-filtration pre-treatment system, desalination technology, and for efficient energy recovery solutions.
+The design, build, operate, maintain, own and transfer (DBOT) contract also included the installation of infrastructure required for the seawater intake, an ultra-filtration pre-treatment system, desalination technology, and efficient energy recovery solutions.

-The GWCL buys the potable water from the company through a purchase agreement and distributes the same to the residents and businesses in the Teshie-Nungua area.
-The project is expected to generate revenue of approximately $1.3m over the 25-year period.
+The GWCL buys the potable water from the company through a purchase agreement and distributes it to residents and businesses in the Teshie-Nungua area.
+The project is expected to generate revenue of approximately $1.3m over a 25-year period.

 Accra sea water desalination plant details

-The project involved the construction of a 60,000m3/day seawater reverse osmosis desalination plant in a 6.1-acre site situated at the beachfront, 400m west of the Nungua fish landing site.
+The project involves the construction of a 60,000m3/day seawater reverse osmosis desalination plant in a 6.1-acre site situated at the beachfront, 400m west of the Nungua fish landing site.

-The desalination plant includes four trains, which feature two high pressure pumps, one standby pump and 12 energy recovery systems each.
-The plant uses reverse osmosis technique to convert sea water into potable water.
-It converts half of the intake water into potable produce water while the remaining water drains out through outfall brine.
+The desalination plant includes four trains, which feature two high-pressure pumps, one standby pump and 12 energy recovery systems each.
+The plant uses reverse osmosis to convert sea water into potable water.
+It converts half of the intake into potable produce, while the remaining drains out through outfall brine.

-Other facilities constructed on the site include intake pipe, outfall pipe and a parking lot.
-The outfall pipe is 150m-long and features four diffusers, located 4m apart, at its terminus.
+Other facilities constructed on the site include an intake pipe, an outfall pipe and a parking lot.
+The outfall pipe is 150m and features four diffusers located 4m apart.
 The outfall is buried in a covered trench to protect it from the sea waves.

 Water from the desalination plant is being delivered to a GWCL connection point by Befesa Desalination Developments Ghana through pipes.

-The Multilateral Investment Guarantee Agency (MIGA), the political risk insurance arm of the World Bank Group, sanctioned a loan of $179m for the project in November 2012.
+The Multilateral Investment Guarantee Agency (MIGA) sanctioned a loan of $179m for the project in November 2012.